 i think fashion’s going to be one of the hardest-hit industries, because fashion is much more of a luxury than say, food or shelter. and in a time of financial hardship, people aren’t going to shell out money for the latest trend if they can’t even make their monthly mortgage or car payments.

-just my 2 cents.posted about 7 years ago
+just my 2 cents.posted over 7 years ago

 Here’s on article on stores that might be closing.